1. HOW TO WASH WOOD BOARDS AND TRAYS?

 It depends on your usage of the wood products.
 If you see that your board or tray starting to warp and look dry, it is a good time to apply wood butter or oil.
 Applying wood butter or oil to your wood products once a month is also a good schedule.

 Clean your wood product with soap and water and dry it.
-Use lint free cloth or paper tower, grab a small amount of Loops Wood Butter and start rubbing it with the wood grain along the whole area of the board.
+Use lint free cloth or paper towel, grab a small amount of Natural Wood Butter and start rubbing it with the wood grain along the whole area of the board.
 Leave it for a few hours to soak in, and then rub off the remaining wood butter.
 Buff dry your board and it is ready to be used.

 The board will become marked with knife scratches.
 The usage of the board adds character to it; please do not feel regrets for using it.
 We suggest using one side for cutting and leaving the other side of the board for serving or display.